theninthsky/client-side-rendering/README.md

 ### Other Search Engines

-Other search engines such as Bing cannot render JS (despite claiming they can).
+Other inferior search engines such as Bing cannot render JS (despite claiming they can).
 So in order to have them index our app correctly, we will serve them a **prerendered** version of our pages.
 <br>
 Prerendering is the act of crawling web apps in production (using headless Chromium) and generating a complete HTML file for each page.